 About The Eric D. Hadar Family Foundation

 Eric Hadar has lived and worked in New York for over 25 years.
-After co-founding Allied Partners a private held, New York based real estate company in 1994, he and his two children have devoted enormous personal time and resources, both directly and through The Eric D. Hadar Family Foundation founded in 2014, to supporting inner city minority families in need with the essential programs, services and support needed to lead independent, productive and healthy lives.
+After co-founding a privately held real estate company in 1993, he has devoted his time and resources to philanthropic causes, contributing directly and indirectly through The Eric D. Hadar Family Foundation, founded in 2014.

-- The Foundation recently provided funding to the New York Junior Tennis and Learning organization to construct a brand new tennis center in Crotona Park in the Bronx, which provides local elementary school children and their families with tennis lessons, pre-school, after school tutoring and family activities.
-The goal of the initiative includes enabling parents to work through providing free child-care, academic support including individual and group tutoring, tennis lessons and family activities.
-The center also partnered with the New York City public school system to provide 6,000 hours of free tennis, academic tutoring, year-round educational, health and wellness programs providing a safe and nurturing environment for inner-city children of working parents.
+- Finally, The Foundation is committed to expanding health and fitness options for underserved communities.
+The Foundation recently funded the New York Junior Tennis and Learning Organization to construct a new tennis center in Crotona Park in the Bronx.
+The new center provides tennis lessons, academic support and family activities for one of the poorest communities in the Bronx.
+Recently, the center partnered with the New York City public school system to provide free tennis, academic tutoring, and health & wellness programs that provide a safe and nurturing alternative for inner-city children and their parents.